Blinkinlabs/PatternPaint/README.md

 If everything works, it will generate an installer executable 'PatternPaint_Installer_X.Y.Z.exe', where X.Y.Y is the current version of PatternPaint.

 Test this file manually on clean Windows 7 and 8 hosts.

+## Linux

+Please contact us if you have experience releasing packages for Linux.
+We're particularly interested in making a release for Debian-based systems.
+The main requirement is that a fairly recent version of Qt (5.1+) is available.
+There appear to be random bugs with each Qt release on each platform, so some attention needs to be paid to the specific version targeted.

 ## Create a release page on Github